fit-r2lab/r2lab.inria.fr/markdown/tuto-020-shell-tools.md

 this time of course, you cannot specify another set of nodes than the selection.

-If you want to directly access a Bash prompt **inside a Docker container** please choose the username `container`, like this :
+If you want to directly access a Bash prompt **inside a Docker container** please connect through port `2222`, like this :

-    ssh container@fit25
+    ssh -p 2222 root@fit25

 ### Saving images